Addressing the healthcare staffing shortage

 In this part of the report, we’ll explore some of the driving forces behind the healthcare staffing shortage.
 They are:

-• Physicians are nearing retirement age
+• Many physicians are nearing retirement age

 • Feelings of burnout